venturemark/whiteboard/bdr/005-feature-card-flip.md

 Venturemark wants to simplify the experience browsing updates

+We also want to extend existing experiences and creating new ways of discovery.

 ### Context

 It's hard for users to see graphs and updates together.